reslp/LFS-cazy-comparative/README.md

 [Part 3: Comparative genomics](#Part-3---Comparative-genomics)

-## Important information

-Currently this repository is being worked on to include all files, scripts and streamlined instructions to run all analyses.
-This will be finished before the manuscript is accepted for publication.

 ## Hardware and Software requirements
 The workflows used to analyse the data are designed in such a way that they can run on desktop computers (although this is strongly discouraged), solitary linux servers or large HPC clusters.
-We strongly encourage to run this on an HPC system, to be able to benefit from parallelization of different tasks.
+We strongly encourage you to run this on an HPC system, to be able to benefit from parallelization of different tasks.
 We support the commonly used job sheduling systems SGE and SLURM.

 Local computer or solitary server: